-A view of the city of Lisbon, Portugal (an Atlantis site).
+A view of Lisbon, Portugal (an Atlantis site).

-A view of the city of Lisbon, Portugal (an Atlantis site).
+A view of Lisbon, Portugal (an Atlantis site).

-A tram and building in Lisbon, Portgual (an Atlantis site).
+A street view with a vintage tram in Lisbon, Portugal (an Atlantis site).

-A tram and building in Lisbon, Portgual (an Atlantis site).
+A street view with a vintage tram in Lisbon, Portugal (an Atlantis site).

 Students standing in front of the hospital where they will be shadowing.

-Atlantis students standing in front of the hospital where they will be shadowing (Lisbon, Portugal, 2019).
+Atlantis students standing in front of the hospital where they will be shadowing (Lisbon, Portugal).

 Portugal